oTree-org/otree-core/docs/setup.rst

 Create your project
 ===================

+Each pTree experiment type is implemented as a Django app.
+For example, if you want to create the prisoner's dilemma, trust game, and public goods game, those would be 3 separate apps.

+Before you create your apps, you need to create a Django project that will contain them.

 From the command line, ``cd`` into a directory where you'd like to store your code (can be anywhere, like a folder in "My Documents" or "Documents"), then run the following command::